cormacj/z80-smart-disassembler/README.md

 ```

 # Formatting

 `-s STRINGTERMINATOR string terminator value`

 The defaults are [0, 13, 0x8d] and any printable characters+0x80.
-Repeat this as many times as needed, eg -s 76 -s ";"
+Repeat this as many times as needed, eg `-s 76 -s ";"
-You can supply a number, or a single character, eg -s 0 or -s "Q"
+You can supply a number, or a single character, eg `-s 0 or -s "Q"`
+---
 `-a {pyradev,z80asm,maxam,z88}`

 This applies particular formats the code for particular assemblers.
 The default is z88.

-Pyradev requires hex addresses in the format 12cdH
+Pyradev requires hex addresses in the format `12cdH`

-Maxam uses hex addresses in the format &12cd
+Maxam uses hex addresses in the format `&12cd`

 Both z80asm and z88 are equivalent.
-The hex number style is 0x12cd
+The hex number style is `0x12cd`
+---
 `--style {lst,asm}`
 The default is asm style.